Read Part 1 here: ‘Limbic Lies – why my brain tells me I can’t navigate’

 Apparently she had no compass, no GPS and a poor sense of direction.
 Her mobile phone had no signal.

-When I read of Geraldine’s tragic story a few months back the journalist made the point that her story doesn’t mean she would have stayed safe at home but rather more of us need to experience trails and hiking at a young age including what to do when we get lost.
+When I read of Geraldine’s tragic story a few months ago, the journalist made the point that her story doesn’t mean she would have stayed safe at home but rather more of us need to experience trails and hiking at a young age, we need to learn what to do when we get lost.

 And here I was.
 Not lost as such – but with a lost tent – trying to work out what to do.

 My thoughts jump back to the present.

 How could you have got yourself into this situation?
 You got way too cocky.

 And what were you thinking telling people you are going to hike the PCT? “